Eddy08/social-media/README.md

 # New Idea for Social-Media

+## UI can be coded and modified with a github repo
+- Users can add the github repo and that can be seen and shared with other users (ability to share the configurations with other users)

 ## Comments as the Post for discussion
 - Can become posts and can be shared and discussed within the community.